2i2c-org/2i2c-org.github.io/content/membership/_index.md

         **Project collaborations** let organizations fund specific development work that addresses shared challenges.
 Project work accelerates [our roadmap](https://2i2c.org/roadmap) and creates improvements deployed across the network.

         Many organizations do both: membership for day-to-day infrastructure, plus project funding for strategic priorities.
-See [our collaborators and funders](/collaborators) for examples of organizations we work with.
+See [our collaborators and funders](/collaborators) for examples of organizations we work with, or read more about [our service model](https://compass.2i2c.org/organization/service-model/).

         {{< cta cta_text="Learn about our platform" cta_link="/platform" cta_new_tab="false" >}}